solusine/markdown-licenses/licenses/CC-BY-4.0.md

   <li>
     <dt><h4>Copyright and Similar Rights</h4></dt>
     <dd>
-      means copyright and/or similar rights closely related to copyright including, without limitation, performance, broadcast, sound recording, and Sui Generis Database Rights, without regard to how the rights are labeled or categorized.<br><br>
+      <p>means copyright and/or similar rights closely related to copyright including, without limitation, performance, broadcast, sound recording, and Sui Generis Database Rights, without regard to how the rights are labeled or categorized.</p>
-      For purposes of this Public License, the rights specified in <a href="#other-rights">Section 2(b)(1)-(2)</a> are <em>not</em> Copyright and Similar Rights.
+      <p>For purposes of this Public License, the rights specified in <a href="#other-rights">Section 2(b)(1)-(2)</a> are <em>not</em> Copyright and Similar Rights.</p>
     </dd>
   </li>
   <li>